-So, for the 13th anniversary, here are 13 essential stories on Sept.
-11 from TIME's archives.
+Here are 13 essential stories on Sept.
+11 from TIME’s archives, originally compiled for the event’s 13th anniversary.

 TIME’s editors had just a few days to pull together the entirety of the Sept.
 14, 2001, issue.
 Much of that work fell to Nancy Gibbs, then a senior editor and now the magazine’s editor, who wrote a story that filled nearly every page.
 The piece is a recounting of what happened that morning, not only to the President and the hijackers, but also to those who were in the wrong place at the wrong time and those who went there later, to help.